-Anne Frank House in Washington, DC is an independent non-profit organization that provides long-term supportive housing to 11 formerly homeless men and women.
+Anne Frank House in Washington, DC is an independent non-profit organization that provides long-term supportive housing to some of DC's most vulnerable people.

 Comfort.
-Anne Frank House clients move from living on the streets or in shelters to living on their own in comfortable and fully furnished single-occupancy apartments.
+Anne Frank House residents move from living on the streets or in shelters to living on their own in comfortable and fully furnished single-occupancy apartments.
 These apartments, all located in Ward 3 in Northwest DC, are close to shopping and to public transportation.
-Our clients pay an average of $250 a month or 25% of their monthly income.
+Our clients pay an average of 25% of their monthly income.
 Donations pay for the rest.

 Caring.
 To help clients live independently, Anne Frank House contracts with Friendship Place to provide needed medical, psychological and social support services.
-Friendship Place is a leading provider of these services to DC’s homeless population.
+Friendship Place is a leading provider of these services to DC’s population of unhoused people.

 Community.
 Anne Frank House’s volunteer liaisons establish caring, one-to-one relationships with clients.
-They call and visit clients, help them with errands or meeting personal needs and deliver holiday meals.
-Most important, volunteers help clients build a sense of security, self-reliance and belonging in the community.
+They call and visit residents, help them with errands or meeting personal needs and deliver holiday meals.
+Most important, volunteers help residents build a sense of security, self-reliance and belonging in the community.

 In 2022, after 35 years of being an all-volunteer organization with no paid staff, we hired our first executive director with a goal of expanding the number of people we serve.